Help us keep Otafest a safe, fun, and inclusive event (and keep the venue happy with us because we want to keep coming back).

 We have a ticket limit on Otafest tickets to keep the festival accessible and enjoyable for all (and our venue told us we had to).
 If we sell out of a particular ticket online, it will not be available for purchase at the door.

 All of our ticket prices are listed on our tickets page, there are no additional discounts available.
-Otafest is a non-profit organization and we price tickets as low as possible while still enough to keep the organization afloat.
+Otafest is a non-profit organization run by volunteer (unpaid) staff.
+We price tickets as low as possible while still enough to keep the organization afloat, and our admission fees are directly invested back into the organization.
 We truly appreciate your support.

 You can, but we recommend having it on your phone to be more environmentally friendly.
 Be sure to have your ticket ready and your phone brightness on high.